TOAST-DOCS/Gamebase/en/unreal-etc.md

 #### Device Country Code

-* OS로부터 전달받은 단말기 국가 코드를 추가적인 체크 없이 그대로 리턴합니다.
-Return the device country code delivered from OS without further checks.
+* Return the device country code delivered from OS without further checks.
-* 단말기 국가 코드는 '언어' 설정에 따라 OS가 자동으로 결정합니다.
-Device language code is automatically determined by OS, according to each 'Language' setting.
+* Device language code is automatically determined by OS, according to each 'Language' setting.
-* 여러 개의 언어가 등록된 경우, 우선권이 가장 높은 언어로 국가 코드를 결정합니다.
-When many languages are registered, a language of the highest priority order is determined as the country code.
+* When many languages are registered, a language of the highest priority order is determined as the country code.
-* 값이 비어있는 경우 'ZZ'를 리턴합니다.
-If the value is empty, return 'zz'.
+* If the value is empty, return 'zz'.

 **API**